gary-crowe/hitlist/mesh/README.md

 ```bash
 oc patch servicemeshmemberroll/default -n istio-system --type=merge -p '{"spec": {"members": ["hitlist"]}}'
 ```
 3. Deploy the mysql & flask deployments.
 I have created a kustomize file to cwmake your life easier.
-These will source pre-built docker images from quay.io
+These will source pre-built docker images from quay.io.
+Edit the namespace in kustomize.yml first!
 ```bash
 oc create -k .
 ```